missyalienn/workbench-mvp/docs/reddit_fetcher_validation.md

 - `is_post_too_short(body)` / `is_comment_too_short(body)` enforce per-type minimum character counts.
 - Dedupe sets (`seen_post_ids`, `seen_comment_ids`) prevent repeat submissions/comments within the same fetch run.
+- Comment gating also requires `comment_karma ≥ 2` and we only keep the top 5 comments (sorted by karma) per post so high-signal replies dominate.

 Only posts and comments that clear these filters are converted into `Post` and `Comment` models.